dotnet-foundation/wg-membership/CODE_OF_CONDUCT.md

 # Code of Conduct

-We ask that you read and abide to the [Contributor Covenant Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct#:~:text=Our%20Standards,and%20gracefully%20accepting%20constructive%20feedback).
+We ask that you read and abide to the [Contributor Covenant Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct).

 Any violations will be dealt with in accordance to the actions outlined on that linked page.

+## Raising violations

+If you experience or witness a Code of Conduct violation in relation to the membership committee meetings or related presence you can raise it in the following ways: